 There is no water anywhere on the route, this is the south side of the mountain and it is bone-dry.
 So no need to carry any water filter, but carry lots of water for such a whole-day tour.
 I had 4 liters and I used it all.

 You do not need anything special.
-This is a long day-tour, so have your regular mountaineering boots, sunglasses, a day-pack, and a hat (I lost my own the day before so imagine).
+This is a long day-tour, so have your regular mountaineering or hiking boots.
+For this occasion, I was testing my new Lowa Renegade GTX boots.
+You should have sunglasses, a day-pack, and a hat (I lost my own the day before so imagine).
 Be ready if the weather changes, see my separate text about clothes for summer in the Alps.

 These are relatively low Alps and it is not cold in summer, but you can have a rain out of nowhere.
 You can get some shelter at the hunters’ cabin; it is locked of course but the room under the roof was without the lock.